nsdonev/react-native-video-player/README.md

 # React Native Video Player

+Updated: Dependencies and merged fullscreen button for Android (See PR #38 if you need fullscreen in Android)
+Fix: Callbacks that are not working in PR #38

 A React Native video player with a few controls.
 This player uses react-native-video for the video playback.

 ![demo gif](https://raw.githubusercontent.com/cornedor/react-native-video-player/master/demo.gif "Demo GIF")